tigera/docs/calico-enterprise/reference/architecture/overview.mdx

    - Is simple to manage because it does not require an extra datastore
    - Uses Kubernetes RBAC to control access to Calico resources
    - Uses Kubernetes audit logging to generate audit logs of changes to {{site.prodname}} resources

-#### Dikastes

-**Main task**: Enforces network policy for Istio service mesh.
-Runs on a cluster as a sidecar proxy to Istio Envoy.

-(Optional) {{site.prodname}} enforces network policy for workloads at both the Linux kernel (using iptables, L3-L4), and at L3-L7 using a Envoy sidecar proxy called Dikastes, with cryptographic authentication of requests.
-Using multiple enforcement points establishes the identity of the remote endpoint based on multiple criteria.
-The host Linux kernel enforcement protects your workloads even if the workload pod is compromised, and the Envoy proxy is bypassed.
-[Dikastes]({{site.baseurl}}/reference/dikastes/configuration), and {% include open-new-window.html text='Istio docs' url='https://istio.io/latest/docs/setup/install/' %}.

 #### Felix